MMoTH/FEniCS-Myosim/docs/pages/getting_started/running_a_simulation/fiber_isometric_twitch_with_compliance_page/fiber_isometric_twitch_with_compliance_demo.md

 Simulation Protocol
 -------------------
 The right face of the fiber is displaced 5% over 10 ms to induce a resting tension.
 This displacement is maintained for the duration of the simulation to keep the fiber length fixed.
 A calcium concentration of 1e-7 M is maintained to allow the cross-bridges to reach steady state.
 At t = 300 ms, the myofibrils are activated with a skeletal muscle calcium transient approximation[^1] using the [two-compartment calcium](../../../model_formulations/calcium_models/two_compartment_model/two_compartment_model.md) model.
-Contraction occurs the compliant tissue at either end.
+Contraction occurs against the compliant tissue at either end.
 The contractile parameters are tuned to match twitch stress data from literature[^2].

 Boundary Conditions & Assumptions
 ---------------------------------